Ferrari SF71H: Racing history

 The SF71H took two wins in the three opening Grands Prix and set two new track records at the Bahrain International Circuit and the Shanghai International Circuit while qualifying on pole.
 Thus in these three races the car seemed to be faster than their rivals Mercedes AMG F1 W09 EQ Power+.
 As of the end of the 2024 championship, the SF71H is Ferrari's most successful car in the hybrid engine era (2014–present), scoring 6 wins (5 by Vettel, 1 by Räikkönen) and 24 podiums, surpassing its predecessor, the SF70H, that had 5 wins and 20 podiums.

-Sponsorship and livery
+Sponsorship

 As Santander dropped their sponsorship, the livery features very little white, similar to the livery used in the 2007, 2008, and 2009 cars.
 At the Japanese Grand Prix, Ferrari introduced a new livery, carrying the logo of Mission Winnow, a joint promotion with major sponsor Philip Morris International.

 For the Hungarian Grand Prix, the Ferrari crew wore black armbands in honour of former Ferrari chairman Sergio Marchionne, who died following complications from surgery on 25 July 2018.
 Black stripes were also incorporated into the cars of Ferrari as well as engine customer teams Haas and Sauber in tribute to Marchionne.

-At the Belgian Grand Prix, as a tribute to the victims of the Geona motorway bridge collapse, Ferrari included a decal with the words "Nei Nostri Cuori." for the race weekend on their cars.
+At the Belgian Grand Prix, as a tribute to the victims of the Genoa motorway bridge collapse, Ferrari included a decal with the words "Nei Nostri Cuori." for the race weekend on their cars.